Home Warranty Cost Guide 2026: Average Prices & What You'll Pay

 See what plans you qualify for in less than 2 minutes

 Home warranties help protect homeowners from unexpected repair costs by covering major systems and appliances.
-Understanding the costs involved, from monthly premiums to service fees, is essential for making an informed decision.
+Understanding the costs involved, from monthly premiums to service fees, is essential for making an informed decision before you sign a contract.

 This comprehensive guide breaks down home warranty pricing in 2026, including monthly and annual rates, factors affecting costs, plan types, additional fees, and how warranty costs compare to out-of-pocket repair expenses.
-We'll also help you determine whether a home warranty is worth the investment for your specific situation.
+With HVAC replacements now averaging $7,500 to $15,500 and service fees creeping toward $110 per visit, knowing the real numbers matters more than ever.
+We'll also help you determine whether a home warranty is worth the investment for your specific situation in 2026.

 Key Pinch Points